eswan18/ethanswan.com/content/posts/2023/2023-07-10-errors-as-values-rust-go/index.md

 - Rust
 - Go
 - Programming Languages
 summary: "Rust reminds me a lot of Go.
-Both language eschewd exception-style error handling, a feature present in almost every language that's populate in industry.
+Both languages eschewed exception-style error handling, a feature present in almost every language that's popular in industry.
 However, the idioms they use instead are very different."
 ---

 I've been learning Rust in my free time recently.